sasha-kantoriz/hurobot/Readme.md

 *__About__*

-This project is a attempt in struggling for automation of keeping and controlling friendly  climate environment during all the growing  period (lifecycle of plants) inside box, including software and hardware telemetry and telecommand system.
+This project is a attempt in struggling for automation of keeping and controlling friendly  climate environment during all the growing  period (lifecycle of plants) inside box, including software and hardware that serves for telemetry/telecommand system.

+*__What__*

 The main goal is to try to achieve as much as possible autonomous indoor growing decision.

-*__What? - description, images__*

 Includes for now:
 - Sodium-vapor lamp, 250 W